 (Matt.
 5:1-12)

-We can swallow the blue pill and believe that our lives and leadership will thrive in the power-over, cavalier way the culture around us lauds.
-Or we can take the red pill, with a hope that is not seen that the blessed in God’s kingdom are all the “wrong” sorts of people, those who abandon themselves entirely in trust into God’s re-creating, reforming hands.
+We can swallow the blue pill and believe that our lives and leadership will thrive in the powering-over, cavalier way the culture around us lauds.
+Or we can take the red pill, choosing to hope (with a hope that is not often seen) that the blessed in God’s kingdom are all the “wrong” sorts of people, those who abandon themselves entirely in trust into God’s re-creating, re-forming hands.

-Blue-pill leadership is the “knowledge is power” leadership; a system that “takes what you can, gives nothing back.”
-It may seem like wisdom in this world, but beneath it lie the dead bodies.
+Blue-pill leadership is the “knowledge is power” kind of leadership; a system that “takes what you can and gives nothing back.”
+It may seem like wisdom in this world, but underneath it lies all the dead bodies.
 In the end, it dehumanizes and unforms.

 But red-pill leadership is the true kingdom wisdom that is, as Pastor Eugene Peterson says, “a long obedience is the same direction.”
-It is wisdom that is not taken by force but given by grace through loving communion with our Creator and Savior.
-It comes to us as we are formed as Christ-image schooled in the ways of his kingdom.
+It is wisdom that is not taken by force but given by grace through loving communion with our Creator and Savior and in flourishing relationships to those around us.
+It comes to us as we are formed as the Christ-image schooled in the ways of his kingdom.

 The language of kingdom leadership is belonging.
-It is communication that builds community, not the exploitation of a commodity labeled “human resources.”
+It is the communication that builds community, not the exploitation of a commodity we label “human resources.”
 Jesus’ Sermon teaches us a new way to be human, even in our leadership, by inviting others to participate, setting a place for them at the table, and celebrating the beloved community that God is creating in our midst for his mission.
-In a beloved community, leadership communication is dialogic, fostering new meaning as people interact and leading to a transformative shared reality for their mission and relationships.
+In a beloved community, leadership communication is dialogic, fostering new meaning as people interact.
+It leads to a transformative reality for their mission they can all share in, one that is “very good.”
 It is poor in spirit, humble, peacemaking, and merciful.
 It hungers and thirsts for justice and blesses when others curse.